chenjunhao0315/Tensor/README.md

 The netowrk structure is same as [Neural Network][11] with some enhancement and is inspired by [ConvNetJS][1], [Darknet][2], [Caffe][4] and [ncnn][10].

+It aims to enhance the performance on mobile phone platform.

 The main purpose of this project is used for NTHU電機系實作專題.

 ## Feature